Loading...

 Applying to an MBA program is a little like completing an obstacle course.
 From getting a great GMAT exam score to acing your admissions interview, you’ll have to clear a lot of hurdles on the way to your dream MBA – and deciding when to apply is one of them.

-When planning your MBA application – and especially if you’re applying internationally or want to stand the best chance of getting a scholarship – you’ll need to understand what the different MBA application rounds mean.
+When planning your MBA application – and especially if you’re applying internationally or want to increase your chances of getting a scholarship – you’ll need to understand how the MBA application round system works.

 What are MBA application rounds?

-The MBA application cycle is typically divided into several rounds with different application deadlines.
-Business school admissions teams assess applications and accept students into the MBA class at each round.
+The MBA application cycle is typically divided into several rounds with different deadlines.
+Business school admissions teams assess applications and accept students into the MBA class after each round.

-MBA application Round 1 usually finishes in the fall, Round 2 in the New Year, and Round 3 in spring.
+Round 1 usually finishes in the fall, round 2 in the New Year, and round 3 in spring.
 Every school will have different deadlines, and some may differ quite dramatically from the rest, so make sure that you check the deadlines carefully for the schools you want to target.

-To get an overview, you can download the free BusinessBecause MBA Application Guide, which lists the latest MBA application deadlines for the world’s top business schools and provides you with an exclusive, step-by-step guide to a successful MBA application.
+To get a more detailed overview, you can download the free MBA Application Guide.
+Inside, you’ll find exclusive, step-by-step guidance to a successful MBA application.

 “When I was dean of graduate admissions, we would compare historical data to the current round to gauge both the demand for our programs and how the qualifications and demographics of the new group compares to the previous ones,” explains Petia Whitmore, founder of My MBA Path and former admissions dean at Babson College’s F.W.
 Olin Graduate School of Business.